 HTML Background Color

+The HTML background color is a fundamental aspect of web design, allowing you to visually enhance a webpage.
 Background colors can enhance the overall interactivity of a webpage by making it visually appealing.
 The Background Color can be referred to as implementing the color to the background of any webpage or application.
-In this blog, we will look at how we can add the correct HTML and CSS to add a background color.
+In this blog, we will discuss what HTML background color is, how we can add the correct HTML and CSS to add a background color.

 Table of Contents:

-The Background color defines the color applied to the background of the website or application with the help of the background-color property in CSS.
+The HTML background color defines the color applied to the background of the website or application with the help of the background-color property in CSS.
 This CSS property sets the color of the element.

 Syntax: